 Introduction to the Parcel Data Exchange Standard

 A statewide Parcel Framework is a critical source of information for resource land management, community and economic development needs, infrastructure maintenance, research and analysis, homeland security, business development, public safety, and more.
-Many private sector and local, state, and federal government agencies have business needs for Parcel Framework.
+Many private sector and local, state, and federal government agencies have business needs for Parcel data.

-A Parcel Framework standard is intended to facilitate integration and sharing of up-to-date parcel data and enhance the dissemination and use of parcel information.
+A Parcel standard is intended to facilitate integration and sharing of up-to-date parcel data and enhance the dissemination and use of parcel information.
 This standard does not instruct on how parcel databases are designed for internal use.

-This standard was developed by the Parcel Workgroup, a subgroup of the Idaho Cadastral TWG, for The Idaho Map (TIM).
+This standard was developed by the Parcel Technical Working Group (TWG), a subgroup of the Idaho Geospatial Council – Executive Committee.
 This standard will be reviewed on a regular basis and updated as needed.

 Mission and Goals of the Standard

-The Idaho Parcel Data Exchange Standard supports a statewide dataset that is consistent with applicable state and national standards.
-It establishes the minimum attributes and geospatial database schema for the Parcel Framework.
-It will communicate with and may have similar attributes to other Idaho Framework data standards.
-It encourages all Idaho-based agencies with geospatial parcel data to contribute to Parcel Framework.
+The Idaho Parcel Data Exchange Standard supports a statewide Parcel Framework dataset that is consistent with applicable state and national standards.
+It establishes the minimum attributes and geospatial database schema for the Parcel Framework Layers that will be part of The Idaho Map (TIM).
+This standard encourages all Idaho-based agencies with geospatial parcel data to contribute to the Parcel Framework.

 The Parcel Framework will be appropriately shared and beneficial to all.
 The fields in the Parcel Data Exchange Standard will be general enough to incorporate basic information without requiring major changes in internal data models.
 This standard allows for expansion to a more complex data structure and schema.